 Add your keys into the keyring to make the Husky Key Pouch practical and functional.

 Pull the cord or chain up to hide the keys inside the key pouch.
-Now your keys are kept inside the cozy Siberian Husky Key Pouch that everyone will admire.
+Now your keys are kept inside the cozy Siberian Husky Key Holder that everyone will admire.